 Lawrence Lipton, The Holy Barbarians (@ 1959, WH Allen 1960)

-A young friend pressed this on us, saying it had changed her life.
+A young friend pressed this on us, saying it had changed their life.
 It’s an account of the community of ‘beats’ in West Venice in Southern California in the 1950s.
 Lawrence Lipton introduces himself as a veteran of earlier bohemian communities who aims to give us a portrait of this one as it develops.
-Wikipedia says he was a journalist, whose name is linked to the beatnik movement mainly because of this book, but all the same this is an insider’s account, or at least an account by someone with full access.
+Wikipedia says he was a journalist, whose name is linked to the beatnik movement because of this book and not much else, but all the same this is an insider’s account, or at least an account by someone with full access.

 Then there’s the language: even while professing a Zen rejection of dichotomies, the book assumes an apparently impermeable division between on one side the squares and on the other the hip, the cool, the beat.
 The squares might know about Taoism, for example, by reading and study, but the hip dig it.
 It’s awfully redolent of rigid high-school divisions between skaters, surfers, nerds, jocks, cool girls, etc.